andremrsantos/dkmacsrs/README.md

-# DKmacsGO - Emacs with Rust
+# DKmacsRS - Emacs with Rust

 This container provides the popular **emacs** editor running on an interactive and isolated container with full **rust** developing